-The Graduate Certificate in Italian Studies provides an opportunity for students to complement their doctoral studies with a coordinated multidisciplinary training in the Program in Italian Studies, and take part in an intellectually stimulating interdisciplinary community.
-Students entering the program may come from any department in the humanities and social sciences in which interdisciplinary training in Italian history, culture, and language is desirable, including the Departments of Art and Archaeology, Architecture, Comparative Literature, Classics, History, History of Science, Music, Religion, and Politics and Programs such as Judaic Studies, Medieval Studies, Renaissance Studies, and Women and Gender.
+The Graduate Certificate in Italian Studies provides an opportunity for students to complement their doctoral studies with coordinated, multidisciplinary training in the Program in Italian Studies, and to take part in an intellectually stimulating interdisciplinary community.
+Students entering the program may come from any department in the humanities and social sciences in which interdisciplinary training in Italian history, culture, and language is desirable, including the Departments of Art and Archaeology, Architecture, Comparative Literature, Classics, History, History of Science, Music, Religion, and Politics, as well as Programs such as Judaic Studies, Medieval Studies, Renaissance Studies, and Women and Gender.
+Students are not admitted to the University via the certificate program, and the certificate does not appear on the transcript.

 Ideally, students should confer with the program director during their first year of study to allow adequate time to plan an appropriate course of study.
 Second-year students and post-generals students may be admitted, depending upon their background, experience, and area of concentration.
 All students interested in the program should contact the director of the Program in Italian Studies for further information.
 Students may not be admitted to the University via a certificate program.